All about GMAT

 Who can appear in GMAT?

 GMAT can be taken by candidates of all nationalities and educational backgrounds.
-Also, there is no educational criterion prescribed for appearing in the exam.
-GMAT is usually sought after by students in their final year of graduation, graduates, and working professionals.
+Also, no educational criterion is prescribed for appearing in the exam.
+GMAT is usually sought by students in their final year of graduation, graduates, and working professionals.
 However, there are certain restrictions regarding age criteria.

-Generally, GMAC prescribes that you must be 18 years of age or above to appear for the exam.
-But, even the candidates between 13-18 years of age can also take the exam, provided they have a signed permission letter from their parent or legal guardian for the same.
+Generally, GMAC prescribes that you must be 18 or above to appear for the exam.
+However, candidates between 13 and 18 can also take the exam, provided they have a signed permission letter from their parent or legal guardian.

-Further, specific provisions are extended to the differently-abled candidates.
+Further, specific provisions are extended to differently-abled candidates.

 NOTE: Different B-schools have different eligibility criteria for admission to their respective courses.
 For instance, particular courses may require you to have completed graduation in the corresponding stream.
-Also, some courses are meant for experienced professionals only.
+Also, some courses are meant only for experienced professionals.

 Which Institutes accept GMAT scores?

-GMAT scores are accepted for 7000+ programs across 2000+ B-schools of the world.
+GMAT scores are accepted for 7000+ programs across 2000+ B-schools worldwide.
 It is the most trusted and reliable academic predictor used by the top-ranked universities and institutes globally.
-Here are the lists of top B-schools that utilize GMAT scores for shortlisting candidates for their MBA and other masters programs:
+Here is the list of top B-schools that utilize GMAT scores for shortlisting candidates for their MBA and other master's programs:

 List of International Institutes